 The communications model running on ASTi's latest Voisus platform monitors panel switch states, and provides access to four (4) simulated, shared radios to the pilot and sensor/payload operators, as well as an instructor intercom.
 The instructor communicates with trainees using the Voisus client software installed on a Windows workstation; client software for Linux systems is also available.
 The system also provides audio in/out connections for use with 3rd-party audio and recording equipment.

 The UMS is proven to interoperate seamlessly with all current AVCATT simulators, which feature ASTi's Telestra audio and communication system, and will communicate with any DIS-compliant simulator on the network.

 ASTi is a predominant provider of simulation-based products that enhance the effectiveness of military and civilian training, experimentation and test-evaluation programs, by blending live and synthetic environments.
 ASTi's application space ranges from simulated physics-based radio communications and environmental sound subsystems embedded in sophisticated military flight simulators to software plug-ins that enhance the capabilities of games for training.
-In the past 25 years, ASTi has delivered over 7,700 systems to more than 720 installations in 47 countries.
+Over the past 30 years, ASTi has fielded over 10,253 systems at more than 800 installation sites in the U.S. and 49 other countries.
 To learn more about ASTi, please visit www.asti-usa.com.